|

 GOTO label

-Specifies a text string used in the batch program as a label.
+label Specifies a text string used in the batch program as a label.

 You type a label on a line by itself, beginning with a colon.

-Windows 2000 and Windows XP additional syntax
+Windows 2000, Windows XP, and later additional syntax

-If Command Extensions are enabled GOTO changes as follows:
+If Command Extensions are enabled, GOTO changes as follows:

-between the GOTO and the GOTO target label.
+In the example below, the batch file would only print "DONE," skipping anything that is between the GOTO and the GOTO target label.

 GOTO END